mozilla/ActiveData/docs/_Caring_for_ActiveData.md

     df -h

 ### Check ES Health

 The **coordinator** node is a small node on the **FrontEnd** that serves all query requests to the outside world, and acts as a circuit breaker for the rest of the cluster.
 It can be bounced without affecting ES the overall cluster.
 No queries can be serviced when this node is down.

 * Ensure your IP is allowed inbound to the `ActiveData-Frontend` group
-* Map port 9201 to remote port 9200 `plink -v -N -L 9201:localhost:9200 "active-data-frontend"`
+* Map port 9201 to remote port 9200:<br>
+  Linux - `ssh -v -N -L 9201:localhost:9200 ec2-user@activedata.allizom.org`<br>
+  Windows - `plink -v -N -L 9201:localhost:9200 "active-data-frontend"`
-* Use Elasticsearch Head to verify ES is available, or not
+* Use Elasticsearch Head (connecting to `localhost:9201`) to verify ES is available, or not

 If you can connect, then review the status: